IPhone (1st generation): Development history

-Release
+Release and performance

+Initial release

-The iPhone was released in the United States on June 29, 2007 at the price of $499 for the 4 GB model and $599 for the 8 GB model, both requiring a 2-year contract.
+Six out of ten Americans surveyed said they knew before its release that the iPhone was coming.
+The iPhone was released in the United States on June 29, 2007, at the price of $499 for the 4 GB model and $599 for the 8 GB model, both requiring a 2-year contract.
 Thousands of people were reported to have waited outside Apple and AT&T retail stores days before the device's launch; many stores reported stock shortages within an hour of availability.
-To avoid repeating the problems of the PlayStation 3 launch, which caused burglaries and even a shooting, off-duty police officers were hired to guard stores overnight.

-It was later made available in the United Kingdom, France, Germany, the Republic of Ireland, and Austria in November 2007.

-Six out of ten Americans surveyed said they knew before its release that the iPhone was coming.
+Sales to the European market started in November 2007, first in Germany, followed by Britain and then France.
+Reports suggested that these launches were met with less enthusiasm.
+In France it was sold by Orange for 649 euros.
+The iPhone was released in Austria and the Republic of Ireland on March 13, 2008.

+In Canada, Rogers Wireless announced in April 2008 that a deal was reached with Apple to bring the iPhone to the Canadian market.
+The original iPhone was eventually not released in Canada in favor of the second-generation iPhone 3G.

 Post-release

 The iPhone's main competitors in both consumer and business markets were considered to be the LG Prada, LG Viewty, Samsung Ultra Smart F700, Nokia N95, Nokia E61i, Palm Treo 750, Palm Centro, HTC Touch, Sony Ericsson W960, Sony Ericsson C905 and BlackBerry.

+Price drops and revisions

 The iPod Touch, a touchscreen device with the media and internet abilities and interface of the iPhone but without the ability to connect to a cellular network for phone functions or internet access, was released on September 5, 2007.
-At the same time, Apple significantly dropped the price of the 8 GB model (from $599 to $399, still requiring a 2-year contract with AT&T) while discontinuing the 4 GB model.
-Apple sold the one millionth iPhone five days later, or 74 days after the release.
-After receiving "hundreds of emails" upset about the price drop, Apple gave store credit to early adopters.
+At the same time, Apple significantly dropped the price of the iPhone 8 GB model from $599 to $399 (still requiring a 2-year contract with AT&T) while discontinuing the $499 4 GB model.
+After receiving "hundreds of emails" upset about the price drop, Apple gave a $100 store credit to early adopters.

-A 16 GB model was released on February 5, 2008 for $499, the original launch price of the 4 GB model.
+A 16 GB model was released on February 5, 2008, for $499, the original launch price of the 4 GB model.
 Apple released an SDK on March 6, 2008, allowing developers to create the apps that would be available starting in iPhone OS version 2.0, a free upgrade for iPhone users.
-On June 9, Apple announced the iPhone 3G, which began shipping July 11.
-The original iPhone was discontinued on July 15; total sales volume came to 6,124,000 units.
+On June 9, Apple announced the iPhone 3G, which began shipping July 11, with the original iPhone discontinued four days later.